-Following the closing of this offering, each of Sanken and the OEP Investor will have the right, upon written notice, to require us to register the sale of a number of registrable securities specified by such holder on Form S-1 or any similar or successor long-form registration (any such registration, a "Long-Form Registration"), or, if available, on Form S-3 or any similar or successor short-form registration (any such registration, a "Short-
+Following the closing of this offering, each Stockholder will have the right, upon written notice, to require us to register the sale of a number of registrable securities specified by such holder on Form S-1 or any similar or successor long-form registration (any such registration, a "Long-Form Registration"), or, if available, on

-Form Registration"); provided that we will only be required to effect any such registration that is reasonably expected to result in aggregate gross cash proceeds (i) in excess of \$50.0 million in the case of a Long-Form Registration, or (ii) at least \$35.0 million in the case of a Short-Form Registration, including, in each case, the aggregate gross cash proceeds from any exercise of the "piggyback" registration rights described below.
+Form S-3 or any similar or successor short-form registration (any such registration, a "Short-Form Registration"); provided that we will only be required to effect any such registration that is reasonably expected to result in aggregate gross cash proceeds in excess of \$50.0 million, including, in each case, the aggregate gross cash proceeds from any exercise of the "piggyback" registration rights described below.

 We will not be obligated to file any registration statement that would become effective within a period of 180 days after the effective date of the registration statement of which this prospectus forms a part.
 Our obligation to effect any registration pursuant to the provisions described above is also subject to certain other customary exceptions and limitations set forth in the Registration Rights Agreement.
-In addition, if the holders requesting registration intend to distribute their securities by means of an underwritten offering, the managing underwriter of such offering will have the right to limit the number of registrable securities to be included in such registration for reasons related to the marketing of the securities.
+In addition, if the Stockholders requesting registration intend to distribute their securities by means of an underwritten offering, the managing underwriter of such offering will have the right to limit the number of registrable securities to be included in such registration for reasons related to the marketing of the securities.